Blog

 Or did it.

-Today I wanted to be in silence with my Lord, and I wanted to be in that place of contemplation that I have missed and longed for since moving to a foreign country.
-Instead, I got my seven-year-old son asked me to take him to the “potty.”
+Without a doubt, becoming a parent is the ultimate death experience, for it is no longer what I want but what my children need at that moment.
+For example, today, I wanted to be silent with my Lord and be in that place of contemplation that I have missed and longed for since moving to a foreign country.
+Instead, my seven-year-old son asks me to take him to the “potty.”

 Thank you, Lord, for speaking to me today through my son.
 Thank you for reminding me that the whole point of the Lord’s Passion is sacrifice.

-I went to church today wanting to be close to the Lord at His Passion.
+I went to church today because I wanted to be close to the Lord during His Passion, and I might have accomplished this at the WC.

 (By the way, WC stands for “Water Closet,” in other words, toilet.)